corrode/corrode.github.io/content/blog/simple/index.md

 I don't always agree with Edsger W. Dijkstra, but in this case, he was spot-on.
 Without simplicity, reliability is impossible (or at least hard to achieve).
 That's because simple systems have fewer moving parts to reason about.

+Good code is mostly boring; especially for production use.
+Simple is obvious.
+Simple is predictable.
+Predictable is good.

 ## Why Simple is Hard